VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 > **JanaPersona:** The team will split the database into two and explore
 > options for pushing changes from the normalized write-side to the
 > de-normalized read-side in a later stage of the journey.
+For an
+> example of using Windows Azure blob storage instead of SQL tables for
+> storing the read-side data, see the
+> **SeatAssignmentsViewModelGenerator** class.

 ### Storing De-normalized Views in a Database